ethan-ck/Alexandria/Principles of Management/Chapter 2 -.md

-Peter Drucker - the creator and inventory of modern management

-- 2 Branches of the classical viewpoint of management
+- Two perspectives on management
+	- Historical (Old School)
 		-
+	- Contemporary (New)